Roger Pyle writes:

 WaveMetrics was very helpful in getting this system (sort-of) bulletproof.
 After a reboot I use a startup experiment to load the other three experiments, using Execute/P. Once the three are running, the starter experiment quits.

 In addition, since strange things CAN happen (files not available, programming laziness, etc.), I have a small fourth experiment running at all times, checking to make sure that at least one graphics file being generated by each of the three others is being updated as expected.
 If not, a PC reboot is done from within Igor, using ExecuteScriptText.
 This will eventually be changed to restart only the offending experiment.

 This gory mess runs very reliably and averages about 50-60 percent usage on both processors.
-Anyone interested is welcome to take a look at spaceweather and links therefrom.
-If I can be of help to anyone, please don't hesitate to ask.
+Anyone interested is welcome to take a look at spaceweather and at links there.

 Many thanks to WaveMetrics for their assistance (and patience),

 Bartol Research Institute Neutron Monitor Group

 University of Delaware